-Licensed practical nurse data, 2013 to 2022
+Licensed practical nurse data, 2014 to 2023

-Province/territory Data limitation Nova Scotia In 2019, the College of Registered Nurses of Nova Scotia (CRNNS) and the College of Licensed Practical Nurses of Nova Scotia (CLPNNS) amalgamated to the Nova Scotia College of Nursing (NSCN).
+Province/territory Data limitation Nova Scotia In 2019, the CRNNS and the CLPNNS amalgamated to the NSCN.
 Fluctuations in data can be attributed to this amalgamation.
-New Brunswick In 2019, the Association of New Brunswick Licensed Practical Nurses was only able to provide aggregate supply data to CIHI.
-British Columbia In 2018, the College of Registered Nurses of British Columbia (CRNBC), the College of Licensed Practical Nurses of British Columbia (CLPNBC) and the College of Registered Psychiatric Nurses of British Columbia (CRPNBC) amalgamated to the British Columbia College of Nursing Professionals (BCCNP).
+New Brunswick In 2019, the Association of New Brunswick Licensed Practical Nurses (ANBLPN) was able to provide only aggregate supply data to CIHI.
+British Columbia In 2018, the CRNBC, the CLPNBC and the CRPNBC amalgamated to the BCCNP.
 Fluctuations in data can be attributed to this amalgamation.
-On September 1, 2020, the British Columbia College of Nurses and Midwives (BCCNM) began regulating all nurses and midwives in B.C.
-The previous entities - BCCNP and the College of Midwives of British Columbia - have been amalgamated interaction.
-Yukon into a single entity.
-From 2017 to 2021, the Yukon Department of Community Services submitted aggregate supply data for LPNs.
+On September 1, 2020, the BCCNM began regulating all nurses and midwives in B.C.
+The previous entities - BCCNP and the College of Midwives of British Columbia - have been amalgamated into a single entity.
+Yukon From 2017 to 2023, the Yukon Department of Community Services submitted aggregate supply data for LPNs.
 Data for 2009 to 2016 was submitted at the record level.
 Northwest Territories In 2021, the Northwest Territories Department of Health and Social Services submitted aggregate supply data for LPNs.
 Nunavut CIHI does not collect record-level LPN data from Nunavut.
 Aggregate counts are included where possible.